-Now, you will get the next page, and you have to select the database that you want to download to your computer.
-Next, upload it to the new hosting server, forget the first part of the page that says “Full Backup”, and focuses only, on the next part that says”Partial Backups”.
+Now, you will get the next page and you have to select the database that you want to download to your computer.
+Then, upload it to the new hosting, forget the first part of the page that says “Full Backup”, and focus only on the next part that says”Partial Backups”.
 If you have one single website, you will find a single database name as the below example, and you need to click on it, in order to start the download.

 The database file will be automatically downloaded to your computer, just remember its location.

-Choose the file from your computer, and then, scroll down in the above page example, and click the “Go” button.
-Wait until the database successfully uploaded and that takes a few minutes, especially, if you have a large database.
-Then it’s done, you don’t have to edit any file, or doing anything else because the database was imported into the actual database.
+Choose the file from your computer, and then scroll down the above page example and click the “Go” button.
+Wait until the database successfully uploads and that takes a few minutes, if you have a large database.
+Then it’s done, you don’t have to edit any file, or do anything else, because the database was imported in the actual database.

-So, it will save the same name, but it replaces the new tables with the old ones.
-Thus, you have a new blog or website in a new server, but with the old database and files.
+So, it will save the same name but it replaces the new tables with the old ones.
+You have a new blog or website on a new server, but with the old database and files.

-2. WordPress database migration using phpMyAdmin
+How to migrate WordPress database using phpMyAdmin

-Then, you can just click the “import” database option, at the top, and select the downloaded file from your computer, and it’s done.
+Then, you can just click the “import” database option, at the top and select the downloaded file from your computer, and it’s done.

 Please remember, you can upload only compressed files that are in gzip, bzip2 or zip format and all the above downloading methods will result in a supported format, don’t worry about that.